Most people assume that if you want a taste of Europe, you have to travel all the way to Europe.

 And now here are some more in-depth interesting facts about Quebec City:

 Quebec City celebrated its 400th anniversary as a city in 2008.
-The spot that would one day become Quebec City was first discovered by the French explorer Jacques Cartier, who built a fort there in 1535 and attempted to build a permanent settlement in 1541.
+The spot that would one day become Quebec City was officially “discovered” by the French explorer Jacques Cartier, who built a fort there in 1535 and attempted to build a permanent settlement in 1541.
+(Though of course there was an Indigenous population in the area before that.)
 The settlement failed within a year, but it wasn't long until another attempt was made.